California State Route 237: Route description

+Route 237 is defined in section 537 of the California Streets and Highways Code, and that the highway is "from Route 82 in Mountain View to Route 680 in Milpitas".

 Route 237 begins at a junction of Grant Road with El Camino Real (SR 82) in Mountain View, as a four lane divided highway.
 Most traffic comes from California State Route 85.
 Westbound traffic can connect to Route 85 southbound, but the eastbound traffic connection to Route 85 northbound is labeled as an exit for U.S. 101.
 Route 237 intersects with Highway 101 at the southern corner of Moffett Field.
 After this intersection, a carpool lane is added, for a total of three lanes in either direction.
 It remains like this until the east end of the freeway at Interstate 880, where most eastbound traffic is directed to northbound I-880.
 The route then becomes a city street (an arterial road), Calaveras Boulevard, in Milpitas, terminating at Interstate 680.

 Starting from half a mile after the highway's western terminus, and ending at the I-880 intersection, Route 237 is named the Southbay Freeway.
 It is mostly constructed to Interstate standards, although there are no current plans to make it an Interstate highway.

 Route 237 is known for a number of companies that define Silicon Valley's technological landscape.
 Many major software and hardware manufacturers have their headquarters along 237.
 Some of these manufacturers include Lockheed-Martin, Brocade Communications Systems, Nortel Networks, Cisco Systems, Yahoo!, Juniper Networks, TiVo, Ariba and NetApp.

 SR 237 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.